Kozea/WeasyPrint/pages/using.rst

 You may see warnings on stderr about unsupported CSS.

-The ``weasyprint`` command takes two arguments: its input and its output.
+The ``weasyprint`` command takes two arguments: its input and output.
-The input is a filename or an URL to an HTML document, or ``-`` to read HTML from stdin.
+The input is a filename or URL to an HTML document, or ``-`` to read HTML from stdin.
 The output is a filename, or ``-`` to write to stdout.

 More options are available: